Aatman1/pyCALC/README.md

-Advanced Calculator Application
 Project Overview
-The Advanced Calculator is a feature-rich graphical user interface (GUI) application built using Python and Tkinter.
+The pyCalculator is a feature-rich graphical user interface (GUI) application built using Python and Tkinter.
 It supports basic, scientific, and graphing calculations, providing users with a comprehensive tool for mathematical operations.
 The calculator includes a modern UI design with simulated rounded corners for buttons and supports both light and dark themes.

 Features

-Basic Calculations:
+Basic Calculations
 Standard arithmetic operations (+, -, ×, ÷)
 Percentage calculation (%)
 Negation toggle (±)

-Scientific Calculations:
+Scientific Calculations
 Trigonometric functions (sin, cos, tan) and their inverses (asin, acos, atan) Hyperbolic functions (sinh, cosh, tanh)
 Logarithmic functions (log, ln)